 Body comparison: Canon M6 vs Olympus E-M10

 The side-by-side display below illustrates the physical size and weight of the Canon M6 and the Olympus E-M10.
 The two cameras are presented according to their relative size.
 Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M6 – represents the basis or 100 percent across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Olympus E-M10 is notably larger (28 percent) than the Canon M6.
 Moreover, the E-M10 is slightly heavier (2 percent) than the M6.
 In this context, it is worth noting that neither the M6 nor the E-M10 are weather-sealed.